-Activities that will take place as part of the research project.
-A high-level breakdown of what will be done over the course of the funding period is sufficient.
-Bullet points may be used.
+Please outline the activities that will take place as part of the research project.
+As a lot of this has been provided in detail as part of the methodology section of your application, a high-level summary of what will be done over the course of the funding period is sufficient.
+Bullet points may be used (150 words max).